RigoBlock/rigoblock-monorepo/README.md

 ```
 yarn bootstrap
 ```
 Build all packages in order.
-Ganache needs to be launched first as it is required for protocol contracts to be compiled
+Ganache needs to be launched first as it is required for protocol contracts to be compiled.
+Optionally you can open the Ganache client instead of using the CLI.
 ```
-lerna run --scope @rigoblock/dapp ganache --stream
+npx lerna run --loglevel silent --scope @rigoblock/dapp ganache &> /dev/null &
 yarn build
+kill %1
 ```

 ### Lint